 In 2012, we launched Echo, which turned into Breeze, a mailing list tool for small groups.
 We were excited about it, tried for a year to build up the product and bring in customers, but the product didn’t take off like we hoped it would.
 Only about 1,200 customers signed up in that year, so rather than watch it limp along, we closed it down in August 2013.

 Unlike our other retired products, we refunded our customers’ money and closed the product entirely so not even existing customers could retain their subscription.
-We directed them to other small scale mailing list alternatives, and apologized for the hiccup.
+We directed them to other small scale mailing list alternatives and apologized for the hiccup.

-Basecamp has run a job board since 2006, helping connect small businesses with good designers and programmers for full-time jobs, freelance gigs, and internships.
+37signals has run a job board since 2006, helping connect small businesses with good designers and programmers for full-time jobs, freelance gigs, and internships.

-In 2009, Basecamp launched Sortfolio (previously named Haystack) to help clients find the right web designer in a more efficient way.
+In 2009, 37signals launched Sortfolio (previously named Haystack) to help clients find the right web designer in a more efficient way.
 Clients are able to filter by city and typical budget range and then peruse the results in a more visual way.
 We ended up selling Sortfolio in 2013 to be able to focus more on Basecamp and allow another company to give Sortfolio the love and attention it deserves.

 Know Your Team (formerly Know Your Company)

-In 2013, Basecamp created a software tool that allows managers to ask questions to gain insight into what their employees think about work, the culture, the direction of the company, what people are working on, or even something personal like their favorite recent movie.
-We created Know Your Team because when the Basecamp team grew to about 30 people, Jason realized he didn’t know the company or its people as well as he should have.
+In 2013, 37signals created a software tool that allows managers to ask questions to gain insight into what their employees think about work, the culture, the direction of the company, what people are working on, or even something personal like their favorite recent movie.
+We created Know Your Team because when the 37signals team grew to about 30 people, Jason realized he didn’t know the company or its people as well as he should have.
 So, Know Your Team was created initially as an internal tool that eventually became a product that we sold to customers.
 In 2014, we sold Know Your Team to Claire Lew, and she’s been running it ever since!